-To apply for a new NHI card, please present your ID (original), one 2x2 photograph, and the NT\$200 handling fee at any NHIA service center or contact offices.
-If you appoint a representative to apply for an NHI card on-site, that person should present their ID and your ID to NHIA staff for verification.
+To apply for a new NHI card, please present your ID (original), one 2x2 photograph, and the NT\$200 handling fee at any NHIA service center, contact office, or authorized township (town/city/district) office.
+If you appoint a representative to apply for an NHI card onsite, that person should present their ID and your ID to NHIA staff for verification.